The Sunday Morning Project

 Welcome to The Sunday Morning Project.

-If you have spent your adult life ticking the boxes you were handed, the degree, the qualification, the career, the relationship, the postcode and you have quietly started wondering whether the next box is even yours to tick, then you are in the right place.
+If you have spent your adult life ticking the boxes you were handed, the degree, the qualification, the career, the relationship, the postcode and you have quietly started wondering whether the next box is even yours to tick then whether you are in a corporate role, a female founder or an over-achiever you are in the right place.

 This is 1:1 coaching for women who keep almost making the bold move.